Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

     </pba-col>

 Notes:

 The protocol is essentially a set of rules that will define the game itself.
-The one we will be analysing.
+The one we will be analyzing.

 ---v